One of my US best friends who went to S-W of France and eated Cassoulet, some years ago, wanted to cook a Cassoulet and asked me for my recipe.

 4. Cut the lamb into 1" pieces and brown.
 Put this in the bean pot.

 5. Cut duck into large pieces (or use the 4 legs suggested) and brown in frying pan.
 Add to bean pot.
 6. Cut one of the remaining onions into slices, spike the other with cloves and place these in the pot.
+7. Slice the carrots into 1/4 circles or so, and add to the pot.

 8. Empty both cans of tomatoes, with juice, bacon, garlic, thyme, bay leaves, sugar, and parsley into the bean pot.